fastforwardlabs/mdffreport12/src/06-ethics.md

 ### Additional Use Cases

-Ethical considerations are important in every use of machine learning, particularly when the use-case affects humans.
+Ethical considerations are important in every use of machine learning, particularly when the use case affects humans.
 In this section, we consider a few use cases that highlight ethical concerns with regard to anomaly detection.

 #### Data Privacy